sepandhaghighi/pyrgg/README.md

 <blockquote>9- Adar, Eytan.
 "GUESS: a language and interface for graph exploration."
 Proceedings of the SIGCHI conference on Human Factors in computing systems.
 2006. </blockquote>

 <blockquote>10- Skiena, Steven S. The algorithm design manual.
 Springer International Publishing, 2020. </blockquote>

+<blockquote>11- Chakrabarti, Deepayan, Yiping Zhan, and Christos Faloutsos.
+"R-MAT: A recursive model for graph mining."
+Proceedings of the 2004 SIAM International Conference on Data Mining.
+Society for Industrial and Applied Mathematics, 2004. </blockquote>

+<blockquote>12- Zhong, Jianlong, and Bingsheng He.
+"An overview of medusa: simplified graph processing on gpus."
+ACM SIGPLAN Notices 47.8 (2012): 283-284.</blockquote>

 ## Donate to our project